 - Tell your loved one that they are important and that you care about them.

 If your loved one already sees a doctor or other mental health service provider, it’s important that they tell their service provider about any thoughts of suicide they may have been having.
 Depending on your relationship, you can offer to help—by helping your loved one schedule appointments or by taking them to their appointments, for example.

 If your loved one doesn’t see a mental health service provider, you can give them the phone number for a local crisis line and encourage them to see their doctor.
 Your loved one may also be able to access services through their school, workplace, cultural or faith community.

 Supporting a loved one can be a difficult experience for anyone, so it’s important to take care of your own mental health during this time and seek support if you need it.

-Are you feeling suicidal?
+Are you Feeling Suicidal?

-Find help now.
 If you are feeling suicidal, please contact your local crisis line.
 It is strongly recommended that you seek guidance from a professional caregiver.
 You have made the right choice to look for help.
 We hope you will contact someone right away.